Secure Sophos Firewall Logs for Support and Analysis

 /root/Sophos-Firewall-Logs.tar.gz

-Create a separate archive:
+Create a separate archive for this:

 tar -cvzf /var/Sophos-Firewall-IPsec-Connections.tar.gz -C /tmp/ipsec connections